LSSTDESC/firecrown/API.md

 ## Generic API

-The generic API works with two functions.
+The generic API works with three required functions.
 The first, `parse_config`, is responsible for doing any initialization based on parsing on a YAML configuration file.
 The second function, `compute_loglike`, does the actual log-likelihood computations.
-Finally, a configuration section in the input YAML file points `firecrown` to the python module with these functions.
+A configuration section in the input YAML file points `firecrown` to the python module with these functions.
+Finally, you should define a third function `write_stats`, that writes any returned data to a specified path.

 ### YAML Configuration